Last updated on March 24th, 2018

 Female Blues Rock Guitarist Rynata and Minarik Inferno Guitar

-Brubaker Guitars sounded great with some Blues playing.
+Brubaker Guitars sounded great with some Shred Guitar playing.

 Playing some tasty jazz and blues stuff on this cool D’Aquisto Guitar at the Aria USA booth.
 Photo by Jim Steinfeldt.
 I sat down at Aria USA and played some of their jazz guitars under the brand name D’Aquisto.
 Lovely Guitars.
 Jim Steinfeldt, a photographer friend of mine, caught me there and took this cool pix.